microtrain/bootcamp/04-ServersAndTheInternet/01-URL.md

   </tr>
 </table>

 Simply stated, a website is a program accessed through using a series of web protocols.
-For example ```http://wwww.example.com``` would tell the broswer to go to the root of www.example.com (typically this is a file called index).
-Everything you see after that is a series of commands.
-Originally the web served static files so what I am calling commands was really just a  directory structure.
-For example ```http://wwww.example.com/blog/post/27``` is most likely requesting the 27th post from the websites blog.
-At one point in time this would have been a file named 27 in a directory called post which would have been in a directory called blog.
-Today, this is most likely a stored in a data base and post is probably a script that has just been instructed to return a given row (in this case 27) from the database.
+For example, ```http://wwww.example.com``` would tell the browser to go to the root of www.example.com (typically this is a file called index).
+Everything you see after the *.com* can be thought of as a series of commands.
+Originally, the web would serve static files, in this context, what I am calling commands are more akin to a directory structure.
+For example, ```http://www.example.com/blog/post/27``` is most likely requesting the 27th post from the website's blog.
+At one point in time, this would have been a file named 27 in a directory called post which would have been in a directory called blog.
+Today, this is most likely a row of data stored in a database and *post* is probably a script that has just been instructed to return a given row (in this case 27) from the database.

 ## GET and POST parameters